 - No Injuries – 1,503

 - Total Fatalities – 68

-Based on this data, it would seem as though your likelihood of escaping a crash uninjured is greatest when your airbag does not deploy (assuming you are wearing a seatbelt).
+Based on this data from a car accident lawyer in Philadelphia, PA, it would seem as though your likelihood of escaping a crash uninjured is greatest when your airbag does not deploy (assuming you are wearing a seatbelt).
 However, that is likely due to the fact that airbags do not deploy in low-speed accidents, which are inherently less likely to produce injuries.

 Also misleading is the statistic that fewer injuries occurred without seatbelt use (when airbags deployed).
 This is likely due to the fact that most people wear seatbelts – not that seatbelts are useless or inherently dangerous.
 Among all of the people involved in Pennsylvania traffic crashes in 2015, only 6.4% did not wear their seatbelts.
 Even when airbags did not deploy, over 66,000 people escaped injury thanks to seatbelt use.